 - 3. The Station Commander and the station's VTA Steward shall be responsible to count the secret ballots and conduct the "Rotating Shift Assignment" runoff selection process if applicable.
 In the event of a ballot tie, the Station Commander shall break the tie by deciding which option shall prevail. - 4.
 The Station Commander shall determine the number of officers required for each shift. - 5.
 Permanent Shift Assignment Procedure. - (a) Each station shall maintain a seniority roster for Trooper 2-Cs, Trooper 1-Cs, Senior Troopers and Corporals assigned to road duty.
-For the purposes of this shift assignment procedure, seniority shall be defined as an officer's total service as a State Police Officer for the Department of Public Safety.
-In cases where total service in the Department is the same, that officer first assigned to that station will be considered the more senior. - (b) Officers shall select to work on the first or second shift, (and in certain Stations, a third shift if applicable) in the order of their seniority, i.e., the most senior officer choosing first, etc. When either shift is fully staffed, the remaining officers shall be assigned to the other shift.
-Sergeants shall bid for the first, second, or a split shift with the most senior Sergeant in rank as described in subsection (f), below, choosing first. - (c) Permanent shifts shall be offered to officers, every three (3) twenty-eight (28) day work cycles, on the basis of seniority pursuant to the process contained in subsection (b), above. - (d) Unless specified herein, or modified in accordance with the provisions contained herein, shift assignment will not change during the life of this Side Letter of Agreement.

-- (e) The Station or Troop Commander may make temporary changes to an employee's selected shift in order to accommodate an emergency staffing situation, training, or to expose the employee to another shift.
+For the purposes of this shift assignment procedure, seniority shall be defined as outlined in Section 8, below. - (b) Officers shall select to work on the first or second shift, (and in certain Stations, a third shift if applicable) in the order of their seniority, i.e., the most senior officer choosing first, etc. When either shift is fully staffed, the remaining officers shall be assigned to the other shift.
+Sergeants shall bid for the first, second, or a split shift with the most senior Sergeant in rank as described in Section 8, below, choosing first. - (c) Permanent shifts shall be offered to officers, every three (3) twenty-eight (28) day work cycles, on the basis of seniority pursuant to the process contained in subsection (b), above. - (d) Unless specified herein, or modified in accordance with the provisions contained herein, shift assignment will not change during the life of this Side Letter of Agreement. - (e) The Station or Troop Commander may make temporary changes to an employee's selected shift in order to accommodate an emergency staffing situation, training, or to expose the employee to another shift.
 In addition, the Station or Troop Commander may change an employee's selected shift in response to documented performance deficiencies.
 Such a change shall not normally exceed two (2) twenty-eight (28) day work cycles.
 In addition, a shift vacancy caused by the above changes shall be filled first by a volunteer and then by the most junior "qualified" employee.
 Any change made for the reasons stated above shall not produce a delayed reporting time obligation.
 In addition, shorter shift "turnaround" times may be assigned in connection with Field Training Officer duties.
-The Department shall make every effort to continue to provide two (2) consecutive days off per week in these instances. - (f) For purposes of subsection (b) above, "seniority" for Sergeants shall be determined by time in rank.
-In cases where total time in rank is the same, that Sergeant with the most time in service will be considered the more senior. - 6.
+The Department shall make every effort to continue to provide two (2) consecutive days off per week in these instances. - 6.
 A new secret ballot election to determine the shift rotation method to be applicable to each station shall be conducted after one (1) year (i.e., in July 1993), in the same manner as prescribed above.
 Each station may elect to switch from "rotating" to "permanent" shift assignments, from "permanent" to "rotating" shift assignments, or from one (1) type of "rotating" shift assignment to another.
-In the event that the provisions of paragraph 7, below, have been exercised and a particular shift assignment method has been discontinued, that discontinued option shall not be eligible to be reinstated in that Station during the life of this Agreement. - 7.
-In the event of any situation that may adversely impact State Police staffing levels, the parties shall negotiate in accordance with Management Rights, Section 5 of this Agreement.
+In the event that the provisions of paragraph 7, below, have been exercised and a particular shift assignment method has been discontinued, that discontinued option shall not be eligible to be reinstated in that Station during the life of this Agreement.

+- 7. In the event of any situation that may adversely impact State Police staffing levels, the parties shall negotiate in accordance with Management Rights, Section 5 of this Agreement. - 8.
+Seniority as utilized in this Article shall be determined as follows: